Previous dayApril 11, 2026Next day

 13.2 km---✓ ReviewedUSGS →

-On April 11, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 106 km ENE of Yakutat, Alaska at 21:44 UTC.
-At a depth of 13.2 km, the event was shallow crustal.
-The epicenter is at 59.820°, -137.919°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 21:44 UTC on April 11, 2026, a magnitude 2.0 tremor occurred 106 km ENE of Yakutat, Alaska.
+The event originated approximately 13.2 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 59.820°N, -137.919°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11